San José, Costa Rica: Sports

-The city's major football club is Deportivo Saprissa, which has won a record 36 league titles.
+The city's major football club is Deportivo Saprissa, which has won a record 40 league titles.
 The team plays its home games at the Estadio Ricardo Saprissa Aymá, which is located in Tibas.
 Another top-level club, Universidad, plays at the Estadio Ecológico.

-San José hosted the 2015 FIBA COCABA Championship, where the Costa Rica national basketball team finished 2nd.
-Playground was the Gimnasio Nacional.
+San José hosted the 2015 FIBA COCABA Championship at the Gimnasio Nacional, where the Costa Rica national basketball team finished 2nd.